ayriainen/smplchat/README.md

 # smplchat

 This project is a group work for master level course Distributed Systems at University of Helsinki.
-The main goal of this project is to design a large scale distributed system that has a global state, provides data consistency and synchronization, is fault tolerant and scalable.
-The implementation demonstrates these concepts of the designed system at small scale.
+The main goal of this project is to design a large scale distributed chat system that has a global state, provides data consistency and synchronization, is fault tolerant and scalable.

 ```mermaid
 graph TB